-This year’s Annual Conference was festively opened with welcoming addresses by Prof. Dr. Bassam Alameddine, Vice President of the Gulf University of Science and Technology (GUST), Prof. Dr. Verena Lepper, AGYA Principal Investigator and Curator at the Egyptian Museum and Papyri Collection of the Staatliche Museen zu Berlin, and Prof. Dr. Adnan Shihab-Eldin, Director General of the Kuwait Foundation for the Advancement of Sciences (KFAS).
+This year’s Annual Conference was festively opened with welcoming addresses by Prof. Dr. Bassam Alameddine, Vice President of the Gulf University of Science and Technology (GUST), Prof. Dr. Verena Lepper, AGYA Principal Investigator and Curator at the Egyptian Museum and Papyri Collection Berlin), and Prof. Dr. Adnan Shihab-Eldin, Director General of the Kuwait Foundation for the Advancement of Sciences (KFAS) and member of the AGYA Advisory Board.
 In his speech, Prof. Dr. Shihab-Eldin acknowledged his preference for face-to-face communication over online conferencing.
 However, he looked optimistically into the future and repeated his invitation for all AGYA members and alumni to come to Kuwait in autumn of 2021.

 After the warm welcoming words, AGYA Co-Presidents Dr. Lena-Maria Möller (Islamic Law, Hamburg/Leipzig) and Prof. Dr. Anis Ben Amor (Literature, Tunis) led the inauguration ceremony of the 15 new AGYA members from Algeria, Egypt, Germany, Kuwait, Libya, Oman, and Sudan.
 They represent a variety of disciplines from Archeology to Engineering, and from Education in Humanitarian and Fragile Contexts to Knowledge Management in Global Production Networks.
 For these 15 excellent early career researchers, the ceremony marked the beginning of their five-year membership in AGYA, which will enable them to develop innovative projects through research cooperation across countries and disciplines.